New Jersey Pedestrian Killed by Tractor-Trailers

 A tractor-trailer wrongful death lawsuit can be complicated for two main reasons.
 One, multiple parties may be involved, including the truck’s driver, the owner of the truck, the trucking company, the owner of the freight, the manufacturer of the truck or part of the truck (tires, brakes, etc.), the party charged with maintaining or repairing the truck, and the party charged with designing and maintaining the roadway where the accident occurred.
 Two, these suits involve large, powerful insurance companies and their lawyers.
 For a victim’s family to get settlement or verdict they deserve, they’re going to need an experienced legal team to fight for them.

-If you have any questions about truck accidents in New Jersey, please call Lependorf & Silverstein, P.C., at (609) 240-0040 for more information.
+If you have any questions about truck accidents in South Brunswick, please call Lependorf & Silverstein, P.C., at (609) 240-0040 for more information.

 Call Our Office At (609) 240-0040 Today for Help